Police Officer

 i let my sister use my debit card once but new she won't give it back what should i do

-Asked by camelia about 10 years ago
+Asked by camelia over 10 years ago

 Call your local police department and ask for their assistance.
 They will know what to do.